zompi2/UE4EnhancedCodeFlow/README.md

 3. Override `Init` and `Tick` functions if needed.
 4. If you want this action to be stopped while ticking - use `MarkAsFinished()` function.
-5. If you want to launch a callback when this action is stopped by `StopAction` method with `bComplete` set to true - override `Complete()` function.
+5. If you want to launch a callback when this action is stopped by `StopAction` method with `bComplete` set to true - override `Complete(bool bStopped)` function.
 6. If this is an instanced action you can optionally override `RetriggeredInstancedAction()` function to add any logic that should be executed when the instanced action is called while already existing.
 7. You can optionally run `SetMaxActionTime` in action's `Init` function to determine the maximum time in seconds this action should run.
 >IMMPORTANT!
 SetMaxActionTime is only to help ticker run ticks with proper delta times.